mndar/rbf/README.md

 This project is still in the development stage.
 I've tested it with Fedora 21 ARM and CentOS 7 ARM repositories

+Tested Emulators
+1. Qemu

+Tested Boards:
+1. Cubietruck
+2. Odroid C1
+3. Raspberry Pi 2

+Untested Boards:
+1. Banana Pi
+2. Cubieboard
+3. Cubieboard 2
+4. Wandboard{solo,dual,quad}
+5. Pandaboard
+6. CompuLab TrimSlice
+7. Beaglebone

+If you have any of the untested boards, please test the RootFS Build Factory and let us know the results.
+You can email me [emailmandar at gmail.com]

 Usage of rbf.py:
 Note: One of the initial checks rbf.py makes is if you have the required programs to generate images.
 My test setup is Fedora 21 ARM on Cubietruck